gumbocowboy/Red-Grabber/README.md

-### 🔞This application is primarly used for adult purposes. 🔞
+### 🔞This application is primarily used for adult purposes. 🔞

 # Red-Grabber